 It is my hope and dream for every girl to experience the beauty of a Girl Scout campfire, the joy in singing the Brownie Smile Song, the accepting feeling of a friendship circle and a stirring in their heart for wanting to make a difference in the world.

 This Thanksgiving, I hope that we can recall the ways Girl Scouts has grown us, our girls and our community.

-Mary-Claire Spencer serves as Director of Urban Membership for Girl Scouts of Middle Tennessee.
-She enjoys supporting the staff who oversee membership for Davidson, Rutherford and Williamson counties.
-In addition to specific urban counties, she supports GSMIDTN staff who oversee the L.E.A.D. outreach program, Troop 6000 homeless outreach initiative, Hispanic outreach and Faith-based Initiatives.
+Mary-Claire [Spencer] Bryan serves as Director of Membership for Girl Scouts of Middle Tennessee.
+She enjoys supporting the staff who oversee membership for our 39 counties.
+In addition to both our urban and rural counties, Mary-Claire supports GSMIDTN staff who oversee the L.E.A.D., Troop 6000, and Hispanic outreach initiatives.